 Sign up for monthly billing for hosting rather than paying in advance for longer service terms.
 You can’t predict what your business will be or what your host will do in the upcoming months.
 If your host goes out of business or if your company outgrows them, you could lose any hosting payments you’ve made.

 You should make sure you choose a web page hosting service that gives you enough space to grow your site.
 If you should decide to add videos, pictures, or sound to your site, then your space needs might just quickly add up.
 You need about 100 MB to adequately develop your site.

 Be sure to allow for the future growth of your website when choosing a hosting service.
-A single HTML page doesn’t require a ton of space; however, if you add items like videos and photos, you’ll need more space quickly.
+If you plan to add videos or pictures to your site, you will need more space than a site that uses basic HTML scripting.
 Look for a plan that gives you 100MB of space to develop your website in the next year or so.

 Check the hots you’re looking at for money-back guarantees.
 If you become dissatisfied with the service within 30 days of signing up, you should have the right to cancel your service and have your money returned to you.
 It is not uncommon for web hosts to make claims that cannot be supported.